Construction of product $*$-probability spaces via free cumulants: Free product of NCPs

-Also note that $\kappa_n$ are indeed the free cumulant functions corresponding to $\varphi$ due to the relation (\ref{eq:momentfreecum}).
+Note that the $\kappa_n$'s are indeed the free cumulant functionals corresponding to $\varphi$ due to the relation (\ref{eq:momentfreecum}).

-\bk Now since all mixed free cumulants vanish (see (\ref{eq:freecumstep1})), the algebras $\mathcal{A}_i$, as sub-algebras of $\mathcal{A}$, are free with respect to the state $\varphi$.
-This proves the Theorem for NCP which are not $*$-algebras.
+Now since all mixed free cumulants vanish (see (\ref{eq:freecumstep1})), the algebras $\mathcal{A}_i$, as sub-algebras of $\mathcal{A}$, are free with respect to the state $\varphi$.
+This proves Part (a) of Theorem~\ref{theo:freeprodcons} for NCPs which are not $*$-probability spaces.
+Incidentally, due to the manner of our construction of the free cumulants, and the one-one correspondence between moments and free cumulants given in (\ref{eqn:freecumdefn2}) and (\ref{eqn:momcum}), it is immediate that $\varphi$ is uniquely defined.
 3pt